 About School of Apocalypse

 School of Apocalypse emerged because so many of us today feel that we are heading toward a boundary or paradigm shift.
-As cultural practitioners and concerned people from all backgrounds, we came together to find meaningful creative responses to help us address the major challenges ahead.
 We built a school to prefigure new approaches to learning, to celebrate ignorance, and to contain multiple approaches to the same fundamental questions.

 For us, apocalypse isn't quite a destination but a horizon, an idea that always exists somewhere in the near future, just ahead of us.
 As we look towards it, it reflects back our fears and desires.
 Thinking through apocalypse can therefore foreground creativity and survival, and strip away our pretensions to reveal truths about what is essential.